 Computer Vision Applications in eCommerce–your new salesperson?

-Here’s another interesting application of computer vision in eCommerce.
+Here’s another interesting computer vision applications in eCommerce.
 Possibly, within a few years, the CV application will take the place of a well-informed salesperson.
 How so?
 Imagine the possibility of asking this virtual salesperson questions like, “What goes well with these pants?” or “What is the style of this jacket?”

 The truth is, sometimes, we like something we own, but cannot describe it’s style.
 In such a situation, it may be difficult to find something that matches our item.
 But no worries, computer vision comes to the rescue!
 Imagine that the AI algorithm can identify the object you’re showing it, determine its style, and find related products in the store’s database.
 Wouldn’t that be immensely helpful?